The benefits of DevOps

 - Faster delivery of features

 - More stable operating environments

-- More time available to add value (rather than fix/maintain)
+- More time to innovate (rather than fix/maintain)

-In a DevOps environment, a single team is responsible for delivering new features and stability.
-The combination of a shared code base, continuous integration, test-driven techniques and automated deploys, among other things, expose problems, in application code, infrastructure or configuration, earlier because the software isn’t “thrown over the wall” to Operations at the end of coding.
+In a DevOps environment, on the other hand, the entire team is responsible for delivering both new features and stability.
+The combination of a shared code base, continuous integration, test-driven techniques and automated deploys, among other things, exposes problems—in application code, infrastructure, or configuration—earlier in the process, because the code isn’t “thrown over the wall” to operations at the end of coding.

 Problems tend to be less complex because change sets are smaller.
 DevOps engineers can exploit real-time data into the performance of their systems to quickly understand the impact of application changes.
 And resolution times are faster because team members don’t need to wait for a different team to troubleshoot and fix the problem.

 There is enormous waste in a typical IT environment with people waiting for other people and other machines—or they are stuck solving the same problems over and over.
 Workers like to be productive and the time spent churning causes frustration and unhappiness.
 When people get rid of the unsatisfying parts of their job and can instead spend that time adding value to the organization, everyone benefits.

 Automated deployments and standardized production environments, key aspects of DevOps models of IT operations, make deployments predictable and free people from routine repetitive tasks to go do more creative things.